Top 7 Things to do in Cottonwood, Arizona

 Dead Horse Ranch State Park is located at 675 Dead Horse Ranch Rd, Cottonwood, AZ 86326.
 The parking fee is $7 per car, and it’s open from 7 a.m. to 6 p.m.

-The main drag in Cottonwood is only a few blocks, but it’s packed full of great things to do.
-There are some cute little boutique shops, like my favorite Pawz on Main for our furry friends.
+The main drag in Cottonwood is only a few blocks long, but it’s packed full of great things to do.
+There are some cute little boutique shops for our furry friends, like my favorite Pawz on Main.

-You’ll find a rock shop, olive oil shop, antique shops, and so much more!
+You’ll find a rock shop, an olive oil shop, antique shops, and so much more!
 Many people visit Cottonwood for the wineries but take the time to explore this cute little town.
-There are a lot of hidden treasures tucked away on this cute Main Street.
+Many hidden treasures are tucked away on this cute Main Street.

 the best things to do in phoenix